dockerizedrupal/mysql-for-docker/README.md

 # docker-mysql

-A Docker image for [MySQL](http://www.mysql.com/) server that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A Docker image for [MySQL](http://www.mysql.com/) server.

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 The MySQL root user is `container` and password is also `container`.